SAP-samples/teched2025-AD161/exercises/ex1/README.md

 of the API.

-We now export the API service `sap.capire.flights.data` as an "API package" that can be seemlessly integrated in other apps.
+We now export the API service `sap.capire.flights.data` as an "API package" that can be seamlessly integrated in other apps.
 This package contains everything that is needed in a consuming app, including some test data.

 1. In the terminal, stop `cds watch` via `Ctrl+C`.

-2. Run the command
+2. Run the command (assuming you are still in folder _xflights_):
     ```sh
     cds export -s sap.capire.flights.data --to ../apis/flights-data
     ```